 9. Changing needs

 Everything described up to this point focuses on the hearings aids themselves.
 Changing needs of the wearer can also affect how long hearing aids last.
-Sometimes after several years, an individual’s hearing loss can progress to the point where a more powerful hearing aid would suit them better.
-An individual’s lifestyle could change and require a hearing aid with more — or fewer — features.
+Sometimes after several years, a person's hearing loss can progress to the point where a more powerful hearing aid would suit them better.
+A person's lifestyle could change and require a hearing aid with more—or fewer—features.
 In cases where a hearing aid is replaced while it’s still functional, your hearing care practitioner can assist you in donating the used hearing aids to a worthy cause.

 How do you determine which factors will affect your hearing aids?

 Hearing aid durability is impacted by a variety of factors, many of which you can work with your hearing care practitioner to control.
 By partnering with your clinician, you can find hearing aids that fit your needs and keep them working well as long as possible.
-Call a hearing care professional in your area today to talk about it.
+Call a hearing aid clinic near you today to talk about it.